 Continuing with the Southern Agrarian example:

-- Language – The Southern accent is instantly identifiable.
+- Language and Accent – The Southern accent is instantly identifiable.
 Other traits are words of respect and honor, such as “sir” and “ma’am”; in addition the use of profane or obscene language still shocks and labels the user as a person of vulgar, low-life character, unfit to be around decent people.

 There are some that claim to be a culture, but are not what we are concerned with here.
 An example would be urban thug “culture”.
 A culture must be such that it lifts a People to something higher than themselves for it to meet our definition of culture – something that urban thugs clearly don’t have.